rickhull/device_input/README.md

 However, this is only true for 32-bit platforms.
 On 64-bit platforms, event timestamps became 16 bytes, increasing the size of events from 16 to 24 bytes.
-This is because a timestamp is defined (ultimately) as two `long`s, and as everyone knows, two longs don't make a light.
-No, wait -- it's that `long`s are bigger on 64-bit platforms.
+This is because a timestamp is defined (ultimately) as two `long`s, which are bigger on 64-bit platforms.
 It's easy to remember:

 * 32-bit platform: 32-bit `long` (4 bytes)